State

 |

-Police Power & Limitations.
-If the disease is one which the Department, or a local health authority which is also an LMRO, determines to require the quarantine of contacts in addition to isolation of the case, the Department or local health officer of the LMRO shall determine which contacts shall be quarantined, specify the place to which they shall be quarantined, and issue appropriate instructions.
+If a disease is one which is determined to require the quarantine of contacts in addition to isolation of the case the department, or a local health authority shall determine which contacts shall be quarantined, specify the place to which they shall be quarantined, and issue appropriate instructions.

 |